Kapcode/click/README.md

 -safety 1920,1080	| stop if cursor ever goes to cords… bottom right of a 1080p screen (might not be reachable depending on OS behavior with edges of screen)

--safety alt,ctrl,0,0,alt	| stop if alt is pressed, stop if ctrl is pressed, stop if cursor goes to 0,0 ,stop if F1 is pressed.
+-safety alt,ctrl,0,0	| stop if alt is pressed, stop if ctrl is pressed, stop if cursor goes to 0,0.
 Multiple keys are not shortcuts… they are extra safety keys.
 Its a safety, not a hotkey!

 -safety is made to prevent a user from locking up there computer to the point they would have to power it off with the power button.
 They can meet the safety condition(s) to terminate the process.